top of page

 Our society publishes a regular newsletter with current activities and updates as well as articles and essays on specific topics.
 This newsletter is available to the general public and can be found on our website.
 The most recent Newsletter can be found here.

-If you are not already a member, we encourage you to join the ISPDI.
+If you are not already a member, we invite you to join the ISPDI.
 Membership in the society gives you a reduced rate to conferences, access to the Topos series and special features of the website such as papers, video presentations, audio recordings, and picture galleries from previous conferences as well as a discussion forum.

 Best wishes and good health,